weskerfoot/DeleteFB/README.md

 * Be patient as it will take a very long time, but it will eventually clear everything.
 You may safely minimize the chrome window without breaking it.

+## 2FA
+* If you have 2-Factor Auth configured then the script will pause for 20 seconds to allow you to enter your code and log in.

 ## How To Install Python

 ### MacOS